SwampyClaw/SwampyClaw/README.md

 - 👋 Hi, I’m @SwampyClaw (Noah Choi)
 - 📫 How to reach me noahychoi@gmail.com
-- Currently a student at Great Neck North HS
+- Currently a student at GNNHS

 <!---